 - DxOMark Score is based on low-light conditions (150 lux and 1/60s exposure time).
 We chose these conditions because we believe low-light performance is very important in photography today, and because photographers need to know how well lenses perform at their widest aperture.
 Lenses with a high f-number are usually more expensive, so photographers want to know if the performance is worth the expense.
 The score does not account for depth of field, and only considers performance at best focus.

 - DxOMark Score is a linear scale related to the largest print size that provides excellent quality.
-The rule of thumb is that a DxOMark Score of 10 is enough for an excellent quality print at 20x30cm (8"x12") on a standard printer.
 Doubling the size of the print requires doubling the DxOMark Score.
 A difference in scores of less than 10% can be considered irrelevant.

-- DxOMark Score is an open scale.
-It is limited by the lens and camera resolution and sensor noise.
+- DxOMark Score is an open scale, limited by the lens and camera resolution, and by sensor noise.
 As we can expect these to improve, the maximum DxOMark Score is bound to increase.
-More on DxOMark Score.

 Read more on the reasoning behind the DxOMark Score.